grasshoppergroup/coffeescript-style-guide/README.md

 There is no maximum line length; use best judgment for readability.

 - Use only 1 expression per line.
+- Implicitly vairable names work, but not as actual var names.

     ```coffeescript
+       # Yes
-       if a is b then return c # Yes
+       if a is b then return c

+       # Yes
+       if a is b
+           return c
+       else
+           return d

+       # No
-       if a is b then return c else return d # No
+       if a is b then return c else return d

+       # No
+       return c a is b then return c else return d
     ```

 <a name="blank_lines"/>